Relaunching autumn 2026 — the full product isn't live just yet. Register your interest →

 When you need to register

-You must register for Self Assessment by 5 October following the end of the tax year in which you started trading.
+HMRC ask you to register for Self Assessment by 5 October following the end of the tax year in which you started trading.
 In practice: don't wait.
 Registering early costs nothing, takes minutes online, and means your first tax return isn't also your first scramble.
+Check the current deadline on GOV.UK before you rely on it.

 What you'll need